buhowski/react-typescript/public/text-data/games/CossackSaga/Part1/Part1EN.md

 ***Under Construction …***

 The author is seeking resources and time to bring these masterful ideas to life.
-If you know how or where to get support, please write to me.
+If you know how or where to get support, please write to me!